 These provisions may make it difficult for stockholders to replace Directors and could have the effect of discouraging a future takeover attempt that is not approved by our Board of Directors, but which stockholders might consider favorable.
 Additionally, these provisions could limit the price that investors are willing to pay in the future for shares of our common stock.

-Federal corporate tax reform could adversely impact us.
+Federal corporate tax reform considerations.